sc420/thsr-voice-reminder/README.md

 ## Potential Problems

-Playing speech will block the thread which checks the reminders every 10 seconds.
+* Playing speech will block the thread which checks the reminders every 10 seconds.
 Don't use long text.
+* Don't restart the program or call the API too often, MOTC Transport API has [rate limiting](https://ptxmotc.gitbooks.io/ptx-api-documentation/content/hui-yuan-shen-qing/membertype.html)

 ## References